Jean Sibelius: Early years

-Sibelius was born on 8 December 1865 in Hämeenlinna (Tavastehus) in the Grand Duchy of Finland, an autonomous part of the Russian Empire.
+Sibelius was born on 8 December 1865 in Hämeenlinna (Tavastehus) in the Grand Duchy of Finland, an autonomous state within the Russian Empire.
 He was the son of the Swedish-speaking medical doctor Christian Gustaf Sibelius and Maria Charlotta Sibelius (née Borg).
 The family name stems from the Sibbe estate in Eastern Uusimaa, which his paternal great-grandfather owned.
 Sibelius's father died of typhoid in July 1868, leaving substantial debts.
 As a result, his mother—who was again pregnant—had to sell their property and move the family into the home of Katarina Borg, her widowed mother, who also lived in Hämeenlinna.
 Sibelius was therefore brought up in a decidedly female environment, the only male influence coming from his uncle, Pehr Ferdinand Sibelius, who was interested in music, especially the violin.
-It was he who gave the boy a violin when he was ten years old and later encouraged him to maintain his interest in composition.
+Pehr Ferdinand gave the boy a violin when he was ten years old and later encouraged him to maintain his interest in composition.
 For Sibelius, Uncle Pehr not only took the place of a father but acted as a musical adviser.